-I came across this a article from Washington Post on “The expat life is full of adventures – and loneliness“.
+I came across this article from Washington Post on “The expat life is full of adventures – and loneliness“.
 Not only did the title catch my attention, no the article touched me on many levels.
-It is such a heartfelt piece, I feel for the writer and her emotions.
+It’s such a heartfelt piece, I feel for the writer and her emotions.

-I am an expat, too, have been for 12+ years in various countries by now.
-And while I may understand and see her struggles, especially in the situation she finds herself in, I have a different outlook to some of her points.
+I’m an expat, too, have been for 12+ years in various countries by now.
+And while I may understand and see her struggles, especially in the situation she finds herself in, I’ve got a different outlook on some of her points.
 I picked three points out of her article that moved me the most.

 - “There is a line you are not supposed to cross.”

-And if indeed you feel that you cannot cross the line but you feel good by having the person around you, then that is ok, too.
+And if indeed you feel that you can’t cross the line but you feel good by having the person around you, then that is ok, too.
 Not every friendship will and has to go deep.
 Some friendships and connections are meant for the moments when we “go to cafes together and set up afternoon playdates.”
-Do not dismiss them, they are vital, too, especially when you are an expat and move around often, or live in a place with high turn over!
+Don’t dismiss them, they are vital, too, especially when you are an expat and move around often, or live in a place with high turn over!

 2. “[…] desperately turning small moments from the past into meaningful ones.”